muratk3n/thirdwave/en/README.md

 ---

 Even safe quarters on climate are feeling the heat a little..
-People look outside, looks like the end of times... bitchslapping everything on sight becomes a good idea
+People look outside, looks like the end of times... bitchslapping toward every direction becomes a good idea

 ---